liewshanhong/Chatbot/README.md

 ###### INDIVIDUAL SECTION
 For the individual project, I have decided to use the Google Translate API and Wolfram Alpha API.

+###
+The individual project contains one new file called API.java.
+It holds the method for the Google Translate API and Wolfram API

 Google Translate API
-- This allowed the chatbot to translate to only one language (Simplified Chinese).
+- This allows the chatbot to translate to only one language (Simplified Chinese).

 Wolfram Alpha API